callum-nourish/atlassian-integration/README.md

 ### Example Workflow
 1. Install and configure the `atlassian-integration` plugin.
 2. Create a folder in your Obsidian vault named "Confluence Pages" (or the folder name you specified in the settings).
-3. Add notes to this folder or add the configured wikilink (e.g. `[[atlassian]]`) anywhere in the note body to publish from outside the folder.
+3. Add notes to this folder or include the configured wikilink (default `[[atlassian]]`) anywhere in the note body to publish from outside the folder.
 4. Click the cloud icon in the ribbon or use the "Publish All to Confluence" command to publish your notes to Confluence.

+### Wikilink Publishing Cheat Sheet

+- Set your preferred wikilink key under **Settings → Atlassian Integration → Required Wikilink** (default is `atlassian`).
+- Any note containing `[[<your-key>]]` will be considered for publishing even if it lives outside the configured folder.
+- Notes inside the publish folder still upload without the wikilink; the link simply opts external notes in.
+- The plugin strips the helper wikilink before sending content to Confluence, so it never appears on the final page.

 ### Contributing
 Contributions are welcome!
 If you have a feature request, bug report, or want to improve the plugin, please open an issue or submit a pull request on the GitHub repository.